aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 * *multiple* because it looks at the types and order of all the arguments.
 * *dispatch* because this is a way of matching function calls to method definitions.

-To put this in context with languages you may already know, object-oriented languages use single dispatch because they only consider the first argument (In `x.foo(y)`, the first argument is `x`.)
+To put this in context with languages you may already know, object-oriented languages use single dispatch because they only consider the first argument (In `x.foo(y)`, the first argument is `x`).

+Both single and multiple dispatch are based on the types of the arguments.
+The `x::Int64` above is a type annotation purely for dispatch.
+In Julia's dynamic type system, you could assign a value of any type to `x` during the function without an error.

 We haven't really seen the "multiple" part yet, but if you're curious about Julia, you'll have to look that up on your own.
 We need to move on to our first check.